This skyscraper was once the tallest building in the world, and in this post, you’ll discover the ultimate list of facts about the Willis Tower.

 19. It only takes 60 seconds to go from the ground floor to the 103rd floor where the Skydeck is located.

-20. The Willis Tower used to be the tallest building in the Western Hemisphere for 41 years until it was surpassed by “One World Trade Center.”
+20. The Willis Tower used to be the tallest building in the Western Hemisphere for 41 years until it was surpassed by the tallest skyscraper in the United States, “One World Trade Center.”

 21. It remains the third tallest building in the United States after One World Trade Center and the Central Park Tower.

 22. The start the construction, Sears bought 15 buildings from about 100 owners to clear the area.
 It also paid $2.7 million USD to the city of Chicago for an additional lot on Quincy Street.
 It’s built on a total area of 351,846 square meters (3,787,200 sq ft).